cfengine/documentation/guide/introduction/networking.markdown

 understand how to keep on running and delivering promises.

 If the network is not working, CFEngine agents skip new promises and continue with what they already have.
-CFEngine was specifically designed be resilient against connectivity issues network failure may be in question.
+CFEngine was specifically designed to be resilient against connectivity issues network failure may be in question.
 CFEngine is fault tolerant and opportunistic.